kevgo/text-runner/CONTRIBUTING.md

 ## Terminology

 TextRunner runs _active documentation_, i.e. documentation that can be executed.
-Active documentation consists of of plain text that is not executable but contains a number of _active blocks_
+Active documentation is normal documentation that contains _active blocks_.
-(regions of Markdown wrapped in an _activation tag_ which are executable.
+Active blocks are regions of text wrapped in an _activation expression_.
-The default activation tag is `<a textrun="{{activity type}}">...</a>` tags).
-Activation tags specify the _activity type_ that should be executed inside the respective active block.
+The default activation expression is a `textrun` attribute on any HTML tag, defining the _activity_ that should be executed using the content inside the respective active block.
-TextRunner comes with built-in activity types, for example to create files or directories, verify file contents, or start external processes.
+TextRunner comes with built-in activities, for example to create files or directories, verify file contents, or start external processes.
-You can also create your own _custom activity types_ by providing a file with the activity type name in the `text-run` directory of your code base, which exports a function that runs the activity.
+You can also create your own _custom activities_ by providing a file with the activity name in the `text-run` directory of your code base, which exports a function that runs the activity.

-Inside TextRunner, an _activity_ means an instance of a activity type that executes a particular active block.
+This function is called the `action` of the activity.

+Said another way, writers can perform activities through active documenation.
+Each activity has a name, an action, and a bunch of associated nodes from the document.

 ## Architecture